Uzaaft/Septoria/README.md

 ## For developers

 The project won't compile without sufficient documentation.

-No PR will be merged without documentation.
+This Repository follows the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) convention for commits.

+Make sure that you follows there conventions when you make a commit.
+Every PR that does not follow the conventional commit convention, and which does not compile doe to missing docs will be denied.

+### Setting up your local development environment

+First, clone the project:
 ```bash
   git clone https://github.com/Uzaaft/Septoria
 ```